a-lundsgaard/FileButler-API/README.md

 ## Architecture

-Build as a REST-API using a MVC-pattern.
+Build as a REST-API using the MVC-pattern.

 ## Stack